browserpad/browserpad/README.md

    the [Unix way](https://en.wikipedia.org/wiki/Unix_philosophy#Doug_McIlroy_on_Unix_programming).

 ### Inspiration:
-* The concept was originally conceived by [@jjperezaguinaga](https://github.com/jjperezaguinaga) on his 4 Dec 2012 post "[One line browser notepad](https://coderwall.com/p/lhsrcq/one-line-browser-notepad)".
+* The concept was originally decribed by [@jjperezaguinaga](https://github.com/jjperezaguinaga) on his 4 Dec 2012 post "[One line browser notepad](https://coderwall.com/p/lhsrcq/one-line-browser-notepad)".
     * It appears that it had been previously uncovered by [@tabatkins](https://github.com/tabatkins), as evidenced by [this 29 Jan 2012 tweet](https://twitter.com/paul_irish/status/163692631128424449) by [@paulirish](https://github.com/paulirish).
     * [This 9 December 2011 Hacker News comment](https://news.ycombinator.com/item?id=3333093)
       by [@bytex64](https://github.com/bytex64) mentions a talk about HTML5 where this was presented
-    * TODO: contact @tabatkins and @bytex64 to investigate this further and get to the bottom of it.
+    * TODO: contact @tabatkins and @bytex64 to investigate this further and get to the bottom of it (although maybe this may be irrelevant if we abandon the Data URI concept, not to mention it is definitely not small anymore;
+      but it may still be nice to have the origins of browserpad documented).
 * Online plaintext editors (closed-source):
     * [mytextarea.com](http://mytextarea.com)
     * [editpad.org](http://editpad.org)